siefca/attribute-filters/docs/USAGE.md

 You can pass a set object (`AttributeSet` instance) instead of set name as an argument.
 The method will then work on that local data with one difference: the `set_name` passed to a block will be set to `nil`.

+If the block is not given then the method returns an enumerator which can be used to query method later (when the block is present).

 Instead of `filter_attrs_from_set` you may also use one of the aliases:

   * `attribute_filter_for_set`, `filter_attributes_which`,